Epicinver/Snake-in-Terminal-EXTRA/readme.md

 # Hi!

-Today we will be talking about Installation for (Snake in terminal)[github.com/epicinver/snake-in-terminal/], This is a small guide and won't be long.
+Today we will be talking about Installation for github.com/epicinver/snake-in-terminal/, This is a small guide and won't be long.

 # Downloading